Your Guide to Cinque Terre

 Village 5: Monterosso al Mare

-This is the village is the highest up.
+This is the village in Cinque Terre that’s the highest up.
 It feels a lot like Capri: sleek, chic, and resort style.
 This one has the biggest beach, thus – making it one of the busiest and most popular of the five villages.

 The white fences and vibrant florals in Monterosso al Mare reminded me of Capri.

-If you’re looking for a beach day, and only want to come to Cinque Terre with the intent of relaxing on the Italian Rivera – this is the village you’re going to want to spend your time in.
+If you’re looking for a beach day, and only want to come to Cinque Terre with the intent of relaxing on the Italian Rivera – Monterosso al Mare is the village you’re going to want to spend your time in.

-The beach in Monterosso al Mare in Cinque Terre.
+The beach in Monterosso al Mare in Cinque Terre, Italy; July 2018

 Village 4: Vernazza

-View of Vernazza from the water; July 2018
+View of Vernazza from the water in Cinque Terre, Italy; July 2018

-I can recommend!
+If you’re also looking for a break from Italian cuisine while on your trip to Italy, I can recommend the Lunchbox!
 They have really good panini’s and all sorts of other healthy-millennial-gluten-free-dairy-free-stuff to try.
 I had a lemonade there that also hit the spot… well, it was a detox juice with cucumber, lemon, and ginger.

 Like I said, it was a hipster café kind of place.

-The ‘Super Vegan’ panini at “The Lunchbox” in Vernazza, Cinque Terre.
+The ‘Super Vegan’ panini at “The Lunchbox” in Vernazza, Cinque Terre, Italy; July 2018

 The only con I can think of is that the seating is sparse, so if you’re trying to sit a group of more than four – you could be waiting a while.